HL7/US-Core/source/pages/general-guidance.md

 ### Timezone and Time Offsets (*STRAWMAN PROPOSAL*)

+>A *timezone* is a geographical region in which residents observe the same standard time.
+A *time offset* is an amount of time subtracted from or added to Coordinated Universal Time (UTC) time to get the current civil time, whether it is standard time or daylight saving time (DST).[^1]

 - Servers **SHALL** store the existing supplied time offset or convert to Z(-0) time.
   - best practice is to preserve the original time offset so clients are able to display the correct time independent of the current user location
 - The data source timezone **SHOULD** be preserved